OpenSourceEconomics/skillmodels/docs/source/model_specs.rst

 .. literalinclude:: test_model2.json
     :lines: 94

 Q1 is the anchoring outcome and the list contains all anchored factors.
 In the example this is just fac1.
+If you don't want to anchor the latent factors, simply omit the anchoring part in the model dictionary.

 The "general" section of the model dictionary:
 **********************************************